pypeit/PypeIt/doc/cookbook.rst

     - Run the pypit_setup script
     - Inspect the .setup file to confirm the instrument configurations
     - Inspect the .group file to confirm calibrations exist
+    - Inspect the .group file to confirm science and standard frames exist
     - Modify the data and spect blocks in .pypit file, as needed
     - Rerun as needed